 The Honor Group educates students, coaches and communities about the needs of our military veterans

 combat-related Post Traumatic Stress (PTS).
-The vision of our nonprofit is to raise much needed funds to help injured, ill and wounded veterans return to a normal civilian life.
-One of the ways we do this is by purchasing service dogs who are well known to have a positive effect in helping resolve combat related PTS issues.
+The vision of our nonprofit is to raise much-needed funds to help injured, ill and wounded veterans return to a normal civilian life.
+One of the ways we do this is by purchasing service dogs who are well known to have a positive effect in helping resolve combat-related PTS issues.

 According to the United States Army Medical Department Journal:

-Research shows that positive social interactions with dogs may offer a safe effective, and relatively inexpensive way to increase endogenous levels of neurochemical oxytocin and other important endogenous levels of the neurochemical oxytocin and other important antistress agents in humans.
+Research shows that positive social interactions with dogs may offer a safe effective and relatively inexpensive way to increase endogenous levels of neurochemical oxytocin and other important endogenous levels of the neurochemical oxytocin and other important antistress agents in humans.